-Total deposit liabilities before exclusions (gross) as defined in Section 3(1) of the Federal Deposit Insurance Act and FDIC regulations.
+Item 1 Total deposit liabilities before exclusions (gross) as defined in Section 3(l) of the Federal Deposit Insurance Act and FDIC regulations.

 Report on an unconsolidated single FDIC certificate number basis the gross total deposit liabilities as of the calendar quarter-end report date that meet the statutory definition of deposits in Section 3(1) of the Federal Deposit Insurance Act before deducting exclusions from total deposits that are allowed in the determination of the assessment base upon which deposit insurance assessments are calculated.
-Since the FDIC's amendments to its assessment regulations in 2006 did not substantially change the definition of deposits for assessment purposes, an FDIC-insured branch's gross total deposit liabilities are the combination of all deposits and credit balances to nonrelated parties reported in Schedule RAL, item 4.a, column A; interest accrued and unpaid on all deposits and credit balances to nonrelated parties included in Schedule RAL, item 1.a, column A; and the amounts that would otherwise be reported in items 4 through 6 and Memorandum items 4 and 5 of the current format of Schedule O (i.e., excluding unposted debits and unposted credits that would otherwise be reported in items 2 and 3 of Schedule O); plus deposits in the insured branch to the credit of the branch's parent foreign bank or any of its offices, branches, agencies, or wholly owned subsidiaries.
+Since the FDIC's amendments to its assessment regulations in 2006 did not substantially change the definition of deposits for assessment purposes, an FDIC-insured branch's gross total deposit liabilities are the combination of:

+- All deposits and credit balances to nonrelated parties reported in Schedule RAL, item 4.a, column A; - Interest accrued and unpaid on all deposits and credit balances to nonrelated parties included in Schedule RAL, item 4.f, column A; - Deposits of majority-owned depository subsidiaries of the parent foreign bank and the interest accrued and unpaid on such deposits; - The amount by which demand deposits reported in Schedule RAL, item 4.a, column A, have been reduced from the netting of the reporting branch's reciprocal demand balances with U.S. branches and agencies of foreign banks; - The amount by which any other deposit liabilities reported in Schedule RAL, item 4.a, column A, have been reduced by assets netted against these liabilities in accordance with generally accepted accounting principles; - Deposits in the insured branch to the credit of the branch's parent foreign bank or any of its offices, branches, agencies, or wholly owned subsidiaries; and - Other obligations meeting the Section 13(l) statutory definition of a deposit that may be housed in systems of record not normally thought of as deposit systems, such as loan, payroll, and escrow systems and manual records that contain information needed to answer depositors' questions on their deposits.

 See the Glossary entry for "deposits" for the statutory definition of deposits.